LTC Tree

 Statistics collected in the late 90's indicated that about 95% of claims were in the universe of five years or less, and the conventional wisdom that this is true is widespread.
 However, for the 2012 update, we found that the percentage of claims lasting beyond 5 years had tripled to approximately 15%.
 Several insurance companies quit offering Unlimited Benefit plans over the last few years for obvious reasons.
 In 2012, every single insurance company that offered "Unlimited" long term care coverage pulled that from the market.
 There are still companies offering up to ten years of benefit payments, so if you're concerned about longer claims, mention that to your advisor.

-LTC Tree did a study of 3,730 clients as of May 2012 to see what real-world clients were buying.
+LTC Tree did a study of 3,730 clients a few years back to see what real-world clients were buying.
 The study was conducted on actual plans purchased by clients in 44 states.

 • Benefit Window: Average: 3.57 years purchased, with a median of 3 years, or 1,095 days.